de-ba/railrakshak/readME.md

 - Victim Side

   * We can understand the plight of a victim when they are robbed, hurt, assaulted, etc. on a moving vehicle or the platform, and help them file an FIR online without the feeling of being judged or having to go all the way to the nearest RPF quarters.
+They can do this at the convenience of thier homes or on the journey in the train itself.

   * To validate themselves, they have to verify an OTP on their cell number and give some basic information.
 If they wish to create an account to autofill some details in the future, they may even create an account with us.
 Their details shall be stored in a pgSQL database.